szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 To modify an HTML element, you first indicate which element you want to modify, followed by curly braces containing the properties you want to modify.
 In this case, we want to modify the `background-color` of the `body` element.
 Lines within the curly braces are called _declarations_, and they change the formatting of the elements in the HTML document.
 Each line in the declaration sets the value for a property and ends with a semicolon `;`.

 To define the color, we use the `rgb()` function.
 This function takes three numbers as arguments that represent color values, and returns a color in the form `rgb(Red, Green, Blue)`.
-In this case, I'm using the RGB values for a purplish gray color, but you can use whatever color you'd like.
+In this case, I'm using the RGB values for a purplish grey color, but you can use whatever color you'd like.
 VSCode usually comes equipped with a built-in color picker, so you can just click on the color you want and it will appear in the text field.
 If you can't see the color picker, you can also determine particular RGB values using [this online resource](https://htmlcolorcodes.com/color-picker/) to get the RGB value you want along with analogous colors.

-__Note:__ High contrast is very important for people with vision problems.
+__Note:__ High contrast is very important for people with visual disabilities.
 So, when designing websites always ensure that the contrast between the text color and the background color (or background image) is good!
+See [this very useful contrast checker](https://webaim.org/resources/contrastchecker/).

 If you save the CSS file and open the HTML file in your browser, you should now see the background color change.